SurveyBods.com offer you the chance to influence brands and earn cash and prizes.

 Once these were done and my profile was complete, there were no real surveys to take at all.
 Which though not surprising is a little disappointing.

 Looking around the dashboard area, I checked to see if there’s a referral program or a chanceto earn any points by referring family and friends but there isn’t.

 As it stand right now there’s no way to earn more points; there are no surveys to complete which means I can’t be enteredinto the monthly draws and no referral program.

 I have £3.50 balance with no way of reaching the minimum £15 cash out.
 I can't help but feel underwhelmed.

 The SurveyBod app is rated 3.2 stars out of a possible 5 with nearly as many negative reviews as positive ones.
 I know every app has some complaints, but this is a lot:

-Reading through member’s SurveyBod reviews, there’s one main issues that stick out…
+Reading through member's SurveyBod reviews, there's one issue that keeps coming up again and again…

 Read any reviews of not just of SurveyBod but pretty much any online survey website out there and you’ll read the same old story – there’s not enough surveys and the number is going down.

 The number of businesses using surveys as a way to get consumer feedback is dwindling rapidly as they turn to social media for free, fast and direct polls.

 This means that even though the money you can make is already limited because they pay so little to start with, add to the mix you might just get a couple of surveys a month and anyone can see this isn’t a real income earner.

 Source: Survey Police

 Source: Google Play

 Verdict: SurveyBods might be legit but it’s not worth your time

 It’s not just that there’s no surveys available, it’s the fact that they’re low paying.
 Waiting for 3 months for a 50p survey is going to take you months, if not years to make £15.